yazanmawed/Degree_Project---Optimizing_Access_Control_Policies_Using_Game_Theory-_A_Nash_Equilibrium_Approach/README.md

 ---
 ## To simulate the environments
 - **For ABAC:**
-  <ins>Go in the ABAC Environment folder and follow the README.md file</ins>
+  <ins>Go in the ABAC Environment folder and follow the instructions in README.md file</ins>
 - **For RBAC:**
-  <ins>Go in the ABAC Environment folder and follow the README.md file</ins>
+  <ins>Go in the RBAC Environment folder and follow the instructions in README.md file</ins>

 ## Authors
 ***Najem Aldeen Abu Hamdah & Yazan Almoued***